 Made famous by waddling creatures we are used to seeing surrounded by ice and freezing waters, Phillip Island has become a popular tourist destination

-Yes those waddling creatures are penguins and yes each night the penguin parade occurs on the island; but more of that later.
+Yes, those waddling creatures are penguins and yes each night the penguin parade occurs on Phillip Island; but more of that later.

-Phillip Island is a small island just south west of Melbourne and as distance is no obstacle here, there’s no excuse not to check out this wonderful holiday haunt.
+Phillip Island is a small island just south-west of Melbourne and as the distance is no obstacle here, there’s no excuse not to check out this wonderful holiday haunt.

 From yet another surf location to Nobbies which holds Australia’s largest fur seal colony there are tons of things to do here.

-The island is small just a thirty minute drive from the western to eastern side and is teeming with nature and coastlines littered with breaks for all ages and skills.
+The island is small just a thirty-minute drive from the western to the eastern side and is teeming with nature and coastlines littered with breaks for all ages and skills.